Last updated: 24 October 2024

-The review article Prior et al., 2012 has useful information (which otherwise can be difficult to find) about K-Ras and how various mutations alter the function of the protein - e.g., 'activating' mutations in Glycine 12 (G12), G13, Q61, as discussed in the main article.
+An article by Prior et al., 2012 has useful information (which otherwise can be difficult to find) about K-Ras and how various mutations alter the function of the protein - e.g., 'activating' mutations in Glycine 12 (G12), G13, Q61, as discussed in the main article.
+Prior et al., 2012 abstract

 Terminology note: mutation 'G12R' means a base change in the DNA alters codon 12 from the wildtype encoded amino acid 12 Glycine (G) to Arginine (R).
 In this case, the mutation converts the wildtype proto-oncogene KRAS into an oncogene.